iemre/MRSR/README.txt

 Create a class, make it inherit the AbstractExperiment class, and implement the following abstract methods in AbstractExperiment class:

        % Generate a top-n list for the given user.
 The list may contain
-       % an item that is already reated. topNList = generateTopNListForUser(obj, n, userIndex);
+       % an item that is already rated. topNList = generateTopNListForUser(obj, n, userIndex);

        % Geneate a top-n list for the given user.
 The list may contain